GorgeouszzZ/GastCoCo/README.md

 ## 1. Introduction
 This repo contains all the source code to build GastCoCo.
-(GastCoCo: Graph Storage and Coroutine-Based Prefetch Co-Design for Dynamic Graph Processing)
+(GastCoCo: Graph Storage and Coroutine-Based Prefetch Co-Design for Dynamic Graph Processing [VLDB2025])

 ## 2. Installation
 ### 2.1 Software Requirements